boyney123/garie-docs/docs/creating-your-own-dashboard/getting-started.md

 ## Further Reading

-Grafana has some great documentation, if your interested or want to know what else can be done, like alerting, graphs, panels, colors, setting baselines go checkout their documentation.
+Grafana has some great documentation, if your interested or want to know what else can be done, like alerting, graphs, panels, colours, setting baselines go checkout their documentation.

 [http://docs.grafana.org/guides/getting_started/](http://docs.grafana.org/guides/getting_started/)